quzo81814351/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary, based on data and profiling."

 In more detail, this quote emphasizes that trying to optimize code performance too early in the development process can lead to overly complex solutions, harder maintenance, and potentially introduce bugs.
 It's better to ensure your code is correct and well-structured, then measure performance to identify bottlenecks before applying targeted optimizations.

+# 2024-01-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for clarity and conciseness.
+Write code that's easy to read, understand, and maintain.
+Avoid unnecessary complexity and over-engineering.
+Remember, you write code not just for computers to execute but also for humans to comprehend and collaborate on."

+This quote encapsulates the essence of effective programming.
+It encourages programmers to value simplicity in design and implementation, which often leads to more robust, scalable, and bug-resistant software systems.